TraiLynne/blog/_posts/2020-03-02-library_fine.markdown

 }
 ```

 > So what is happening here?
 In my original solution, I follow my journal thinking step by step.

 I created a function for determining if the book is late vs on time in my `isItLate` function.
 Once that has been determined, there is either an `onTime` tag placed or the dates are passed into another function that determines the fee schedule to apply.

 Within the `determineFee` function, the dates are again compared pretty similar to the prior function.
-One of four tags is placed within the `feesToAPply` array: `dailyFee`, `monthlyFee`, `fixedFee`, or `onTime`.
+One of four tags is placed within the `feesToApply` array: `dailyFee`, `monthlyFee`, `fixedFee`, or `onTime`.
 If an `onTime` tag is still applied, something went wrong because no on time book should have been passed to this function.

 This caught me up on some edge cases.
 There were some weird dates that kept getting through.
 I found out it was in my logic for the `isItLate` function.
 I got it resolved and fixed all the edge cases.

 From here the `applyFee` function is called.
 This function calculates and returns the fee to apply based on the fee schedule tag.

 ![Code Sample - Original Solution]({{ site.baseurl }}/img/posts/libraryFineOriginalSolution.png){:.center-img}

 In school, we went about solving code challenges using the 'Red, Green, Refactor` approach.

 In the beginning, no tests are passing.
 Most of the time these failing tests come across in the color red.